luca-drf/luca-drf.github.io/content/blog/oracle-python-m1.md

 x86 Terminal
 ------------

-The Terminal (in my case [iTerm2](https://iterm2.com/)) is my main entry point in running software when developing, so with Rosetta2 installed I first need an x86 emulated Terminal.
-That can be achieved by simply "right-clicking" on iTerm2 app "Duplicate" it, rename the copied version "iTerm-x86", then select it and open the info panel (⌘-I) and select "Open Using Rosetta" checkbox.
+The Terminal (in my case [iTerm2](https://iterm2.com/)) is my main entry point for running software when developing, so with Rosetta2 installed I first need an x86 emulated Terminal.
+That can be achieved by simply "right-clicking" on iTerm2 app, "Duplicate" it, rename the copied version "iTerm-x86", then select it and open the info panel (⌘-I), and finally select "Open Using Rosetta" checkbox.
 Done.
 Note that the same can be done with any other macOS app.

 It's probably a good idea to update your command prompt to display some kind of